WordPress Multi-Step Form with Step Indicator

 Upgrade the Form

-- Group fields logically.
-Divide the form fields into coherent sections with the help of the Form Break Field.
-Name these steps accordingly.
+- Group fields logically — divide the form fields into coherent sections with the help of Form Break Field.
+Name these steps accordingly;

-- Use step indicator.
-Show progress of completing the form that will notify the user about the number of steps left until submitting the form.
+- Use the progress bar — show a step indicator of completing the form to notify the user about the number of steps left until submitting the form;

 Give a title to the form.
-For instance, we will create a Website Feedback form, so its name will be the same.
+For instance, we create a Website Feedback form, so its name is the same.

-For now, we will delete Hidden and Submit Fields and adjoin a couple of more Text Fields.
+We delete the Hidden and Active Button fields and extend a Progress Bar with some more Text Fields.
 Don’t forget to enable the Is Required option near desired fields to make completing a specific field obligatory.

-It will be the first logical part of the form, thus divide it with the help of the Form Break Field.
+It is the first logical part of the form, thus divide it with the help of the Form Break Field.

-Add a Field Label that will change the name of the button.
-Pay attention that there is also a Label of progress option available, so fill this field in if you want to enable a step indicator and show the step labels.
+Set a Field Label that will change the default name of the button.
+Pay attention that there is also a Label of progress option available, so fill this field in if you want to show the step labels below the progress bar.

-Write a Disabled message and navigate to the Advanced Settings to enable Prev Page Button and add a CSS Class Name if desired.
+Write a Validation message and navigate to the Advanced Settings to enable Prev Page Button and add a CSS Class Name if desired.

 The first segment of the form is ready.
 Form Break Field indicates that the part is complete, and the next section will be displayed after completing the first one.

-The second part of our form will consist of the Radio Field and one more Form Break Field.
+The second part of the form consists of the Progress Bar, two Action Buttons, a Radio Field, and one more Form Break Field.

 Once you are done with all the customizations, click on the “Publish” button.
 Let’s add our form to the page and check how it looks.

 Go to Pages > Add New or open one of the existing pages.
 Now we need to use a JetForm block.
-Choose a form that you have just created and continue to work with other customizations.
+Choose a form that you have just created and customize its settings.